patractlabs/ZoPatract/zopatract_book/src/language/imports.md

 ## Imports

-You can separate your code into multiple ZoPatract files using `import` statements to import symbols, ignoring the `.zok` extension of the imported file.
+You can separate your code into multiple ZoPatract files using `import` statements to import symbols, ignoring the `.zop` extension of the imported file.

 ### Import syntax